10 Places to Get a Taste of County History 🛶 🥫

 At the most eastern edge of The County’s south shore lies the Prince Edward Point National Wildlife Area, home to the Point Traverse Lighthouse.
 The fixed red light began guiding small vessels safely to shore in 1881, in response to a plea from ship captains.
 The lighthouse’s lamp and reflectors were replaced by a French lens in 1909.
 Three years later, the Canadian government terminated the lighthouse, but reinstated its light the following year, due to demand.
 The light was automated in 1941 and received a heritage designation in 2015.
 Walking and birding tours of the area are available in the spring and fall.

 Peter Lockyer grew up in The County and has devoted much of his career to documenting the area’s history.
-He’s also the mastermind behind History Lives Here walking tours of downtown Picton, taking visitors along the main and side streets, regaling them with stories of tall ships, rum running, the Barley Days, temperance and canning.
+He’s also the mastermind behind History Lives Here walking tours of downtown Picton, running May to October, taking visitors along the main and side streets, regaling them with stories of tall ships, rum running, the Barley Days, temperance and canning.